ttuckerm/trendzo-working-5-7-25/comprehensive development plan.md

 - Link with CRM Integration (Step 7) to personalize the conversion funnel
 - Connect with Newsletter Integration (Step 5) to optimize email content !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% New update entered on 5/16/25
+### Step 4.5: Smart Search Implementation with Supabase
+I need to implement a Smart Search feature for my TikTok Template Tracker that allows users to find viral templates by specific video formats and niches.
+I'm using Supabase instead of Firebase.

+My current implementation context:
+- Next.js 14 with App Router
+- Supabase PostgreSQL database
+- React with TypeScript
+- Tailwind CSS for styling
+- Authentication already implemented with Supabase Auth

+First, help me design the necessary Supabase tables:

+1. For storing video format definitions, I need a `video_formats` table that includes:
+   - id (uuid, primary key)
+   - name (text, e.g., "Walk-up Q&A")
+   - description (text)
+   - characteristics (jsonb for storing format detection criteria)
+   - min_view_threshold (integer)
+   - is_active (boolean)
+   - created_at (timestamp with time zone)
+   - created_by (uuid, references users)

+2. I need to extend my existing `templates` table with these columns:
+   - format_id (uuid, references video_formats)
+   - format_confidence (float, indicating match certainty)
+   - format_expert_verified (boolean)

+3. For tracking search analytics, I need a `search_analytics` table with:
+   - id (uuid, primary key)
+   - user_id (uuid, references users)
+   - format_id (uuid, references video_formats)
+   - niche (text)
+   - filters (jsonb for additional filters used)
+   - results_count (integer)
+   - created_at (timestamp with time zone)

+Based on these tables, help me implement:

+1. The admin interface components for managing video formats, including:
+   - A form for creating and editing format definitions
+   - A dashboard for viewing format performance metrics
+   - Controls for activating/deactivating formats in search

+2. The user-facing search interface components, including:
+   - A format selection dropdown populated from the video_formats table
+   - A niche input field with autocomplete suggestions
+   - Advanced filtering options based on engagement metrics
+   - Search results display with format indicators

+3. The backend functions for:
+   - Fetching available formats for the search interface
+   - Executing format-based searches with proper filtering
+   - Tracking search analytics for performance monitoring
+   - Proper tier-gating for premium search features

+Please provide the complete implementation for each component with TypeScript types, Supabase queries, React components, and API endpoints.
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 ### Step 5: Template Remix & Enhanced Newsletter Integration (Days 11-14)